MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/bing-grounding.md

 ---
-title: 'How to use Grounding with Bing Search in Azure AI Agent service'
+title: 'How to use Grounding with Bing Search in Azure AI Agent Service'
 titleSuffix: Azure OpenAI
 description: Learn how to ground Azure AI Agents using Bing Search results.
 services: cognitive-services